White Men Lead, Black Women Help? Benchmarking and Mitigating Language Agency Social Biases in LLMs: Related Work

-\textbf{Agentic language} describes ``proactive'' characteristics such as speaking assertively, influencing others, and initiating tasks. \textbf{Communal language} portrays ``reactive'' characteristics like caring for others, providing assistance, and sustaining relationships~\citep{madera2009gender, wan-etal-2023-kelly}. \textbf{Bias in language agency} can arise due to the disproportionate portrayal of agency and power, e.g. by showing women as submissive and powerless and men as assertive and dominant~\citep{stahl-etal-2022-prefer}, or by describing racial minority groups with more communal language than agentic~\citep{grimm2020gender, POLANCOSANTANA20211524}.

-\myparagraph{Evaluation} \; ~\citet{doi:10.5330/1096-2409-20.1.102, sap-etal-2017-connotation,ma-etal-2020-powertransformer, grimm2020gender, POLANCOSANTANA20211524, park2021multilingual}, and~\citet{stahl-etal-2022-prefer} measured language agency by string matching for agentic and communal verbs, and then calculate their occurrence frequencies.
-However, string-matching methods fail to consider the diversity and complexity of language, and could not capture implicit indicators of language agency, as illustrated in Figure~\ref{bias_bios}. ~\citet{wan-etal-2023-kelly} was the first to adopt a model-based method to measure language agency gender biases in LLM-generated reference letters.
-Nevertheless, the scope of their analysis is constrained to the LLM-synthesized letters of recommendation.
+An increasing body of recent studies have investigated biases in intricate language styles, such as language agency~\cite{sap-etal-2017-connotation, ma-etal-2020-powertransformer, stahl-etal-2022-prefer, wan-etal-2023-kelly}. ~\citet{doi:10.5330/1096-2409-20.1.102, sap-etal-2017-connotation,ma-etal-2020-powertransformer, grimm2020gender, POLANCOSANTANA20211524, park2021multilingual}, and~\citet{stahl-etal-2022-prefer} measured language agency by string matching for agentic and communal verbs, and then calculate their occurrence frequencies.
+However, string-matching methods fail to consider the diversity and complexity of language, and could not capture implicit indicators of language agency, as illustrated in Figure~\ref{fig:bias_bios}. ~\citet{wan-etal-2023-kelly} was the first to adopt a model-based method to measure language agency gender biases in LLM-generated reference letters.
+Nevertheless, their model lacks accuracy in sentence-level classification, and the scope of their analysis is constrained to LLM-synthesized reference letters.

-We believe that \textbf{language agency is a common theme over a broad scope of social biases across all types of human-written and model-generated texts}.
-Therefore, we propose to explore gender, racial, and intersectional biases in language agency in a broader context.